data-burst/data-engineering-wiki/hugo-blog/content/docs/roadmap/data-modeling/_index.md

 - **Denormalization:** Occasionally used to enhance performance in read-heavy systems by reducing the number of joins.
 - **Integrity Constraints:** Rules that ensure the accuracy and reliability of the data, such as primary keys, foreign keys, and unique constraints.

+### Use Cases and Selection Criteria:

+- **Star Schema** is best when simplicity and fast query performance are paramount, typically used in straightforward business intelligence scenarios with stable, predictable query patterns.
+- **Snowflake Schema** is preferred when reducing storage costs and improving data integrity are more important than immediate query performance.
+It's suitable for environments where the data is not excessively large, or complex joins are manageable.
+- **Data Vault** is ideal for complex, large-scale business environments that undergo frequent changes in the data capture processes.
+It's excellent for organizations that need a robust, historical audit trail of their data integration processes.
+When designing a database, the choice of schema often depends on specific business needs, the nature of the data, and the expected query patterns.
+It's important to consider how the data will be used, the types of queries that will be run, and the necessity for flexibility and scalability when selecting a data modeling approach.

 ## Learning Resources

 ### Books